Alston & Bird’s Commitment to Sustainability

 Legislative & Public Policy

-Focuses on key environmental compliance, litigation and land development issues.
+This blog focuses on key environmental compliance & litigation, land development, and climate change issues.
 Our lawyers are experienced, creative and credentialed and have a proven record of tackling these issues, supporting a range of businesses and industries across the country.

 Alston & Bird is one of the founding firms of the Law Firm Sustainability Network (LFSN).
 Founded in August 2011, LSFM is a nonprofit organization of law firms and legal departments committed to promoting the benefits of environmental sustainability and corporate social responsibility throughout the legal industry.
-As a founding firm, Alston & Bird serves on the Leadership Council of the organization, and partner Peter Masaitis has been appointed president.
+As a founding firm, Alston & Bird serves on the Leadership Council of the organization, and partner Peter Masaitis is in his third year as president.

 Alston & Bird has joined the Environmental Protection Agency’s Green Power Partnership through our purchase of Renewable Energy Credits.
 The EPA’s Green Power Partnership is a program that encourages organizations to use green power as a way to reduce the environmental impacts associated with conventional electricity use.